nobrains21/WIIIUI-VoidUI/README.md

 # Known issues:
 - the chat bar goes as high as 83, making it any higher in the settings will break the left vertical line.
 I dont know how to make it longer.
-- middle bar looks like it was built out of small pieces. layed down on top of each other.
-The mod stiches them together like that.
-I think this could be fixed later, after the next update for WIIIUI